fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmTemplate.md

 $descriptions\[1033\] = "This content is confidential and should not be shared externally"

-$descriptions\[1034\] = "Este contenido es confidencial y no debe ser compartido fuera de la organizaci Â³n"
+$descriptions\[1034\] = "Este contenido es confidencial y no debe ser compartido fuera de la organizaci�n"

 The rights are specified as a list of **Rights Definition** objects that contain the email address for the identity and the rights to assign to it.